Field Notes · 07 May 2026 · Ground Up Guides

 Dry Utility Plan

-The dry utility plan shows the layout of electric, gas, telephone, and cable infrastructure.
-Unlike water and sewer which are typically public utilities, dry utilities are often installed by private providers.
+The dry utility plan shows electric, gas, telephone, and cable infrastructure.
+Unlike water and sewer, dry utilities are often installed by private utility providers instead of the city.

 Sheet 06